Italian Cocktail – The Negroni

 Taconic Distillery

-Taconic Distillery situated in the Hudson Valley region, but it’s official location is at 179 Bowden Rd.
+Taconic Distillery is situated in the Hudson Valley region, but its official location is at 179 Bowden Rd.
 Standfordville, NY.
 The distillery is a former farm and is now owned by Paul Couglin, who used to be a Wall Street guy.
 He made the switch to the whiskey world in 2013 and has been making is mark ever since.
 Taconic is approximately 100 miles North of NYC so plan your travel time and transport method on the country roads.
 I recommend staying in Rhinebeck, NY at one of the many Bed & Breakfasts and having dinner in the downtown area.

 After receiving a few bottles over the last couple of years Paul and I spoke and he invited me up for a behind the scenes tour.
 I visited on a Saturday in late October 2023.
 He showed me the distillery, rickhouses, bottling, and packing area.
 I was impressed to see the amount of volume produced in what would be considered a “small location”.
 It was very refreshing to go on a tour, even behind the scenes, where the owner shows you everything and is so full of passion.
 I have been on a few distillery tours before and they can get very dull very quickly.
 In the rickhouse I got to sign a barrel and in my excitement I spelled whiskey incorrectly on the barrel.
 I feel like a dumbass, I think I should probably buy that barrel.
 Paul, give me a call please.